SWEN900072021/Resources/setup_dev/8_heroku_deploy.md

 ![](screenshots/8_heroku_deploy_35.png)

-In order to test the connection, select the newly connect database and right-click on Tables and select Query Tool:
+In order to test the connection, select the newly connected database and right-click on Tables and select Query Tool:

 ![](screenshots/8_heroku_deploy_36.png)